Low-cost and abundant feedstock

 Alberta is home to a young, diverse and highly educated workforce, with expertise in the petrochemicals sector

-Alberta is home to the most engineers per capita (Engineers Canada, 2018)
+Alberta is home to the most engineers per capita in Canada.

-Alberta’s globally ranked post-secondary institutions have expertise in engineering, mining, petroleum production
+Alberta’s globally ranked post-secondary institutions produce experts in engineering, mining and petroleum production.

 Central Alberta and Joffre

 With a strategic position between Alberta’s two largest cities, Joffre is a growing petrochemical hub.
-It is home to Nova Chemicals, which operates the world’s largest ethylene and polyethylene production facilities.Learn more
+NOVA Chemicals’ Joffre manufacturing facility lies just east of Red Deer, AB and is one the largest ethylene and polyethylene production complexes in the world.Learn more

 Located in southeast Alberta, Medicine Hat is home to an established petrochemical industry.
 With a population centre over 60,000, Medicine Hat offers a skilled a labour pool with industrial expertise.
 The region’s current petrochemical capacity includes methanol and nitrogen fertilizers.Learn more